RachelKellam/AutoML-MLADS2019/MLADS-guide.md

 1. You can now run the notebook either by clicking the **play** icon in the top bar or by using **Shift+Enter** in the code cells of the notebook.

-1. The Jupyter notebook contains step by-step guidance on configuration, training and exploration of a machine learning model. **The rest of the AutomatedML section contains supplemental conceptual material to the jupyter notebook.**
+1. The Jupyter notebook contains step by-step guidance on configuration, training and exploration of a machine learning model.

 ## Resources